 Taro is a water plant, but you don’t need a pond or wetlands in your backyard to grow it.
 You can successfully grow taro in containers if you do it right.
 You can grow this pretty tropical plant as an ornamental or harvest the roots and leaves to use in the kitchen.
 Either way they make great container plants.

 About Taro in Planters

-Expect taro plants to grow at least three feet (one meter) tall, although the can get up to six feet (two meters) in height.
-They develop light green, large leaves that are heart shaped.
+Expect taro plants to grow at least 3 feet (1 m.) tall, although they can get up to 6 feet (2 m.) in height.
+They develop light green, large leaves that are heart-shaped.
 Each plant will grow one large tuber and several smaller ones.

 How to Grow Taro in Planters

 Growing taro in a pot is one way to enjoy this attractive plant without a pond or wetlands.
 Taro grows in water and it needs to be constantly wet, so don’t try to plant it in an area outside that never floods or only floods occasionally; it won’t work.

 Container grown taro is potentially messy, so be prepared for that if you are growing indoors.
 Outside, this plant is hardy in zones 9 through 11.
 A five-gallon bucket is a good choice for holding a taro plant, as there are no drainage holes.
 Use soil that is rich, adding fertilizer if necessary; taro is a heavy feeder.